 Getting back to Mulva’s obsession, though, Tom Cruise is up in the list of all of the things that are wrong with Hollywood to me.
 Let me start off by being real petty.
 He is short, I don’t mean 5’9” short and with heel lifts he’s close to 6′, I mean he’s 5’4″ short.
 Even with heel lifts, they still have to put him up on a box to say his lines so he’s still in the same frame as his co-star.
 Now, you could say that his overcoming his vertical challenge is an example of his acting skills; he acts taller than he is.
 You could say that, but I wouldn’t.

-Cruise made the news again last night in a tell all on Scientology.
+Cruise made the news again recently in a tell all on Scientology.
 Cruise is like the number one head honcho most VIP member of Scientology.
 There is so much material on Scientology that I’ll save the rant for another time, just let me say that at its core it begins with aliens invading the Earth.
 Maybe with “The Edge of Tomorrow” Cruise is building a body of work supporting the Scientology premise, kind of like Charlton Heston did with all of the Bible movies.
 Who knows if a “The Edge of Tomorrow” series would be as successful as “The Mission Impossible” series has been.
 The one thing in Hollywood that is always true, “money makes the pony run”.
 Unless “The Edge of Tomorrow” makes money, no one will be interested in seeing how the sequel plays out.